jj-tutorial/tutorial/book/src/getting-started/making-a-new-change.md

 {{#trycmdinclude tests/tests/cmd/getting-started.trycmd:35:40}}

 We can see we've modified `src/main.rs`.
-Whenever we run a `jj` command, it updates the contents of `@`, the commit that represents the working copy, to contain all of the changes we've made.

-We still see our change ID `wsxvoskz`, but now, instead of `3471e1d7`, we have `3a23a995`.
-Our change ID is stable, but now that we've evolved it by making changes to our working directory, we get a new commit that represents this latest state.
-This is a bit of a mental shift from `git`!
-In `git`, once we have a commit, it's "done," unless we decide to modify it later.
-With `jj`, changes aren't just for finished work: they're also for tracking in-progress work.
-We'll talk more about mutable vs immutable changes eventually, but for now, just know that changes and commits are two different things, and that a change represents the evolution of a commit over time, giving it a stable identifier that we can talk about.
+Whenever we run a `jj` command, `jj` will snapshot all of the changes that we've made to any files in our repository and add those differences to the change we're working on.
+If you're a `git` user, you may be already wondering about something like `git`'s index.
+Don't worry, even though `jj` always adds the contents of files into your changes, you don't lose the staging area.
+We'll talk about that soon.
+Also, you can turn this off, but I strongly suggest you give it a try.
+I thought I would hate it, but now I love it.

 ## Using `jj commit`

 Let's say we're happy with the contents of this change.
-We want to finish up this work, and start something else.
+We're done, and we want to start working on something else.
 To do that, we can use `jj commit`:

 {{#trycmdinclude tests/tests/cmd/getting-started.trycmd:41:43}}

+Easy enough!
+Our working copy is now on a fresh new change, and its parent is our "Goodbye, world!" change that we just committed.

 To see our changes in context, let's look at `jj log` again:

 {{#trycmdinclude tests/tests/cmd/getting-started.trycmd:45:52}}

-We can see that `@` is now on a new, empty change.
-And we have `wsxvoskz` as its parent.
+You can see that we're currently working on an empty change.
+It has `x` as a change ID, but there's also a little `@` there: `@` is an alias for the working copy, that is, whatever change `@` is on is the one that we're currently working on.

+Its parent is our "Goodbye, world!" change, `t`.
+Its parent is `p`, the "Hello, world" change I included in the repository we cloned down.

 In the next section, we'll make a pull request for this change!